Document Liberation Project (DLP) marketing

-#11 Updated by Italo Vignoli about 2 years ago
+#11 Updated by Italo Vignoli over 2 years ago

 If we prepare in advance, we can try to have a DLP announcement just before FOSDEM, as there will be some journalists there.
 In any case, we need to find a news story, or a story with a news angle.

-#12 Updated by Florian Effenberger about 2 years ago
+#12 Updated by Florian Effenberger over 2 years ago

 Haven't heard anything from Fridrich